mindnektar/apollo-augmented-hooks/CACHING.md

 }
 ```

-The cache does not include a user with this id, so no automatic update are performed.
+The cache does not include a user with this id, so no automatic updates are performed.
 Let's take a look at the mutation hook:

 ```
 import { gql, useMutation } from '@apollo/client';